projectara/greybus-spec/source/glossary.rst

     :ref:`Greybus System <glossary-greybus-system>`.

-    An AP Module administers a Greybus System by exchanging :ref:`SVC Protocol <svc-protocol>` and :ref:`Control Protocol
+    An AP Module administers a Greybus System by exchanging :ref:`SVC Protocol <svc-protocol>` :ref:`Operations <glossary-operation>`
-    <control-protocol>` :ref:`Operations <glossary-operation>` with
-    the :ref:`SVC <glossary-svc>`.
+    with the :ref:`SVC <glossary-svc>`, and :ref:`Control Protocol
+    <control-protocol>` Operations with Modules connected to
+    :ref:`Interfaces <glossary-interface>` on the :ref:`Frame
+    <glossary-frame>`.

 .. _glossary-bridged-phy-protocol:

 Bridged PHY Protocol
-  A :ref:`Protocol <glossary-protocol>` which allows Modules to expose functionality to the Greybus System which is provided by chipsets using alternative physical interfaces than |unipro|\ , or which do not comply with an existing :ref:`Device Class Protocol
+    One of the designated set of :ref:`Protocols <glossary-protocol>` which allow Modules to expose functionality to the Greybus System which is provided by chipsets using alternative physical interfaces than |unipro|\ , or which do not comply with an existing :ref:`Device Class Protocol
     <glossary-device-class-protocol>`.

 .. _glossary-connection:

 Connection
-    A bidirectional communication path between exactly two :ref:`Modules <glossary-module>`, or between a Module and the :ref:`SVC <glossary-svc>`.
+    A bidirectional communication path between exactly two :ref:`Modules <glossary-module>`, or between the AP Module and the :ref:`SVC <glossary-svc>`.

-    There is a |unipro| CPort at each end of a Connection.
-Each of the two CPorts associated with a Connection corresponds to an :ref:`Interface <glossary-interface>` on a distinct Module
-    associated with the connection.
-Modules exchange data on a Connection through transmission and reception of |unipro|
-    Messages, according to one of the :ref:`Protocols
-    <glossary-protocol>` defined by the Greybus Specification.
+    There is a |unipro| CPort at each end of a Connection; each such CPort is part of a Module or is associated with the SVC.
+Modules may exchange data on a Connection through transmission and reception of |unipro| Messages, according to one of the :ref:`Protocols <glossary-protocol>` defined by the Greybus
+    Specification.
+The AP Module also exchanges data on a Connection to the SVC.

 .. _glossary-connection-protocol: